Spectral Condition for $\mu$P under Width-Depth Scaling: Additional Related Work

 \subsection{$\mu$P under Width-Depth Scaling}

 Recent work has begun to extend the $\mu$P principle beyond pure width scaling to regimes where network depth grows jointly with model size.
-Early theoretical analyses~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth} of residual networks with one-layer residual blocks trained by SGD or Adam showed that a residual multiplier of order $\Theta(1/\sqrt{L})$ suffices to preserve stable feature learning, but observes that this scaling fails to maintain HP transferability in practical architectures such as Transformers~\citep{TP-6,completep}.
+Early theoretical analyses~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth} of residual networks with one-layer residual blocks trained by SGD or Adam showed that a hidden residual multiplier $\alpha_l$ of order $\Theta(1/\sqrt{L})$ suffices to preserve stable feature learning, but observed that this scaling fails to maintain HP transferability in practical architectures such as Transformers~\citep{TP-6,completep}.

-Subsequent studies~\citep{DBLP:conf/nips/BordelonCP24-transformer} of Transformers with two-layer residual blocks trained by SGD using dynamical mean-field theory argued that a stronger residual scaling of $\Theta(1/L)$ is preferable, as it enables both nontrivial feature learning and non-negligible updates in attention layers.
-More recently,~\citet{completep} shows that for residual networks with two-layer blocks trained by AdamW, the residual multiplier of $\Theta(1/L)$ is in fact necessary to simultaneously maintain stable feature learning and maximize parameter updates.
-Moreover,~\citet{completep} empirically find that this parameterization enables HP transfer in Transformer (e.g., GPT-2).
-This method~\citep{DBLP:conf/nips/BordelonCP24-transformer,completep} is further extended to matrix-preconditioned optimizers such as Muon and SOAP~\citep{muon-cp}.
+Subsequent studies~\citep{DBLP:conf/nips/BordelonCP24-transformer} of Transformers with two-layer residual blocks trained by SGD using dynamical mean-field theory argued that a stronger hidden residual scaling of $\Theta(1/L)$ is preferable, as it enables both nontrivial feature learning and non-negligible updates in attention layers.
+More recently,~\citet{completep} shows that for residual networks with two-layer blocks trained by AdamW, the residual multiplier $\alpha_l$ of $\Theta(1/L)$ is in fact necessary to simultaneously maintain stable feature learning and maximize parameter updates.
+Moreover,~\citet{completep} empirically find that this parameterization enables HP transfer in GPT-2-style Transformer.
+This hidden residual multiplier~\citep{DBLP:conf/nips/BordelonCP24-transformer,completep} is further applied to some matrix-preconditioned optimizers~\citep{muon-cp}.

 Overall, existing $\mu$P extensions to the joint width-depth scaling regime remain fragmented, architecture- and optimizer-specific, and often rely on technically involved analyses, motivating the need for a simple and unified framework.